simewu/academic-pdf-similarity-score/README.md

 [WORD DIFF]

-Most used words in primary paper: the, to, a, of, and, block, is, hash, [...]
+Most used words in the primary paper: the, to, a, of, and, block, is, hash, [...]

 Baseline file word count: 3444
 Primary file word count: 13446